-Fourth, subparagraph (d) provides a default rule that protects entrusters from data trustees who might use their position to benefit themselves rather than the entrusters.
+Fourth, paragraph (3)(d) provides a default rule that protects entrusters from data trustees who might use their position to benefit themselves rather than the entrusters.
 This rule prohibits the trustee from using the data to serve its own ends rather than the purposes of the entrusters; more generally, this rule directs data trustees to avoid conflicts of interest with respect to the data and its stewardship.
-This is so irrespective of whether the use of the data would also be in violation of the default term under Principle 13(3)(b).
+This is so irrespective of whether the use of the data would also be in violation of the default term under paragraph (3)(b) of this Principle.

-77. If T in Illustration no. 75 decided to form a research company and use the data it has been entrusted with for that company's own research, T would be violating the default term under Principle 13(3)(d).
+77. If T in Illustration no. 75 decided to form a research company and use the data it has been entrusted with for that company's own research, T would be violating the default term under paragraph (3)(d) of this Principle.

-Fifth, subparagraph (e) addresses the ability of the entrusters to terminate the powers of the data trustee.
+Fifth, paragraph (3)(e) addresses the ability of the entrusters to terminate the powers of the data trustee.
 The term proposed enables the entrusters to terminate the powers of the data trustee at any time (much like termination without cause in the corporate context).
 This right, however, is limited to the extent necessary to take into account legitimate interests of the beneficiaries of the data trust.

-Finally, subparagraph (f) states that, upon termination, the data trustee must return any entrusted data the trustee has retained, or any data derived from such data, and, when reasonable, take steps to prevent further use of the data by any onward recipients.
+Finally, paragraph (3)(f) states that, upon termination, the data trustee must return any entrusted data the trustee has retained, or any data derived from such data, and, when reasonable, take steps to prevent further use of the data by any onward recipients.
 This provision is similar to that of Principle 12(2)(e) and if the data trustee may also be considered a processor under Principle 12 (which may or may not be the case), the obligation to erase might follow from both Principles.

-78. If in Illustration no. 71, health care provider H_x, which is among the health care providers entrusting T with their data, decides that it no longer wishes to participate in the arrangement, it may, under Principle 13(3)(e), terminate the arrangement with T at any time.
-This would mean T may no longer take any decisions with regard to H_x's data.
-If H_x had transferred the data to storage space within T's control, T would have to erase that data.
+78. If in Illustration no. 71, one of the health care providers entrusting T with its data, decides that it no longer wishes to participate in the arrangement, it may, under paragraph (3)(e) of this Principle, terminate the arrangement with T at any time.
+This would mean T may no longer make any decisions with regard to that health care provider's data.
+If that health care provider had transferred the data to storage space within T's control, T would have to erase that data.
 If T has passed the data on to others, the question whether T must also take steps to prevent further use of the data by those onward recipients depends on whether that is reasonable.
-What counts as 'reasonable' depends on many factors, including applicable law (such as data protection/data privacy law), any potential adverse effects on the entrusters and the terms of the contractual arrangements T has entered into with the onward recipients in fulfilment of its duties as data trustee.
+What counts as "reasonable" depends on many factors, including applicable law (such as data protection/data privacy law), any potential adverse effects on the entrusters, and the terms of the contractual arrangements T has entered into with the onward recipients in fulfilment of its duties as data trustee.

 f.
 Incorporation of default terms into governing principles of structure of the data trust.
-In light of the fact that, as noted in comment d, a data trust contract often calls for the creation of a structure, such as a corporation or common law trust, that has its own governance principles that allow for the autonomy of the parties to shape their relationship, paragraph (3) also provides that the default terms may be effectuated by being incorporated into the governing principles of an entity created pursuant to the data trust contract rather than into the data trust contract itself.
+In light of the fact that, as noted in Comment d, a data trust contract often calls for the creation of a structure, such as a corporation or common law trust, that has its own governance principles that allow for the autonomy of the parties to shape their relationship, paragraph (3) also provides that the default terms may be effectuated by being incorporated into the governing principles of an entity created pursuant to the data trust contract rather than into the data trust contract itself.